EMEASO23/latin102/quiz2.md

 - Qui is nominative singular because it is the subject of the relative clause

-7. Prometheus’ heart was devoured by an eagle, **quam** Hercules shot dead with his arrows.
+7. Prometheus’ heart was devoured by an eagle, **who** Hercules shot dead with his arrows.

 - quam
 - Antecedent = eagle; feminine sing

 - Quam is accusative singular because it is acting as the direct object of the clause “Hercules shot dead”

-8. Lycus, **whom** Hercules killed, tried to kill Megara and her sons Therimachus and Ophites.
+8. Lycus, **who** was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.

-- quem
+- qui
 - Antecedent= Lycus, masc sing

-- Quem is accusative singular because it is acting as the object of the clause Hercules killed
+- qui is nominative singular because it is acting as the subject of the clause Hercules killed

-9. Hercules, **who** Apollo refused an oracle, stole a tripod from the temple at Delphi.
+9. Hercules, to **whom** Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

 - cui
 - Antecedent = Hercules, masc sing